Trump trend: LGBTQ mentions quietly axed from discrimination guidelines

-Reports of such changes began the day Trump assumed office, when LGBTQ content was deleted from the White House, Department of State and Department of Labor websites within “minutes” after he was sworn into office, according to GLAAD, a national LGBTQ advocacy group.
+Reports of such changes began the day Trump assumed office, when LGBTQ content was deleted from the White House, State Department and Labor Department websites within "minutes" of his having been sworn into office, according to GLAAD, a national LGBTQ advocacy group.

 Since then, drip by drip, other parts of the federal government have had their online content trimmed to omit mention of lesbian, gay, bisexual, transgender and queer people.